Trish Stratus: Women's Champion (2001–2003)

-At WrestleMania XIX, Stratus ended her feud with Victoria by defeating her and Jazz to capture her fourth Women's Championship, only to lose the title to Jazz at the following pay-per-view, Backlash.
+At WrestleMania XIX, Stratus ended her feud with Victoria by defeating her and Jazz to capture her fourth Women's Championship.
+Following WrestleMania XIX, Stratus entered a feud with Jazz following a match on the April 7 episode of Raw where Stratus defeated Jazz while Jazz's foot was on the rope.
+The following week on Raw, Jazz defeated Stratus cleanly via submission in a tag team match also featuring Ivory and Victoria.
+On the April 21 episode of Raw, Stratus was forced to team with Spike Dudley in a match against the Dudley Boyz.
+The match ended in a no contest after Bubba Ray Dudley destroyed Stratus, allowing Jazz to run down to the ring and hit an unconscious Stratus with a Bitchlock on to a table.
+Stratus would eventually lose the title to Jazz at the pay-per-view, Backlash.
 The Raw after Backlash, Eric Bischoff ordered a No Disqualification match between him and Stratus.
 If Stratus won, she would get a championship rematch the next week; if Bischoff won, he would get to spend a night with her.
-Bischoff would go on to win the match, though the stipulation was nullified when Linda McMahon confronted him after the match.
+Bischoff would go on to win the match following interference from Jazz, though the stipulation was nullified when Linda McMahon confronted him after the match.
+The following week on Raw, Stratus received a rematch against Jazz for the title but was defeated.
+Stratus was once again unsuccessful in challenging for the title in a fatal four-way match on May 18, at Judgement Day.